-223.2.1 JOB DESCRIPTION
+219.2.1 Dean Job Description

-Deans at Montana Tech of The University of Montana are the leaders and chief representatives of their school/college and, except in extraordinary circumstances, are the conduits through which communications flow to and from their school/college on policy and procedural matters of an academic or administrative nature.
+Deans at Montana Tech are the leaders and chief representatives of their school/college and, except in extraordinary circumstances, are the conduits through which communications flow to and from their school/college on policy and procedural matters of an academic or administrative nature.
 The Dean, in consultation with the Department Heads of the school/college, is responsible for setting goals and objectives for the school/college, for developing plans to achieve them, and for periodically assessing progress towards meeting them.

-223.2.2 ACADEMIC RESPONSIBILITIES
+219.2.2 Dean Academic Responsibilities

-The Dean, in consultation with the Department Heads, is responsible for development of plans to carry the school/college into the future, for nurturing the growth of programs, for promoting accreditation of all programs, and the development of new programs appropriate to the mission of the school/college's.
+The Dean, in consultation with the Department Heads, is responsible for development of plans to carry the school/college into the future, for nurturing the growth of programs, for promoting accreditation of all programs, and the development of new programs appropriate to the school's/college's mission.

-223.2.3 ADMINISTRATIVE RESPONSIBILITIES
+219.2.3 Dean Administrative Responsibilities

-- The Dean is responsible for developing an annual budget request for consideration by the Chancellor, for modifying the budget based on funds allocated, and for administering the budget. - The Dean is responsible for developing the staffing plan of the school/college, recommending changes in the plan, and modifying the plan subject to changes in enrollment or budget. - The Dean is responsible for the appointment of Department Heads, subject to the approval of the Academic Vice Chancellor and Chancellor, and for the evaluation of the Department Heads. - The Dean is responsible for insuring that published guidelines for applications for tenure and promotion are followed by the departments and that applications are processed in a timely manner. - The Dean is the primary person to hear disputes or complaints regarding any aspect of the school's/college's performance.
+- The Dean is responsible for developing an annual budget request for consideration by the Chancellor, for modifying the budget based on funds allocated, and for administering the budget. - The Dean is responsible for developing the staffing plan of the school/college, recommending changes in the plan, and modifying the plan subject to changes in enrollment or budget. - The Dean is responsible for the appointment of Department Heads, subject to the approval of the Academic Vice Chancellor and Chancellor, and for the evaluation of the Department Heads.

+- The Dean is responsible for insuring that published guidelines for applications for tenure and promotion are followed by the departments and that applications are processed in a timely manner. - The Dean is the primary person to hear disputes or complaints regarding any aspect of the school's/college's performance.